Monon Railroad: Monon route

 The railroad got the name Monon from the convergence of its main routes in Monon, Indiana.
 From Monon, the mainlines reached out to Chicago, Louisville, Indianapolis, and Michigan City, Indiana.
 In Chicago the Monon's passenger trains served Dearborn Station.
 Branches connected the Louisville mainline to Victoria and French Lick in Indiana.

 The Monon's main line ran down the middle of streets in several cities, notably Lafayette, New Albany, and Bedford.
 It also installed an unusual "home grown" warning signal at many grade crossings; these used a green signal light (similar to and adapted from a standard highway traffic signal) that stayed lit at all times, except when a train was approaching.
 A sign below or to the side of the signal read, "STOP When Signal Is Out" or "DANGER when light is out cross at your own risk".
 This design was fail-safe, in that when the signal bulb was burned out, approaching vehicle drivers would assume a train was coming — until they eventually realized there was no train and just a burned-out signal.

 The Monon had seven sections.
 Beginning in the north, Section One was from the Indiana line to Lafayette, passing through the Monon switch in Monon.
 As a primary passenger route, it connected to Section Four running between Lafayette and Bloomington.
 This route reached the Ohio River over Section Five from Bloomington to New Albany.
 From this southern route, Sections Six and Seven were spurs to the west.
 Section Six served the coal fields between Midland and Clay City, connecting to the main line at Wallace Junction, just south of Cloverdale.
 Section Seven provided passenger service to the resort hotels in West Baden and French Lick, through a connection at Orleans.

 The other primary line, mainly a freight line, included Section Two from Michigan City on Lake Michigan to Monon and then Section three from Monon to Indianapolis.
 Although each route had its primary traffic type, freight and passengers were carried over all parts of the line.

-Section #1

-Chicago to Lafayette: The Chicago to Lafayette route is used by Amtrak for the Cardinal and was used by the Hoosier State before that train was discontinued.